AlternativeFFFF/Alt-F4/submissions/pseudoscience/pseudoscience_non-fiction.md

 ### Nauvis reflects at least 88.3% of all light that hits it

 A single Factorio solar panel has an area of 9 m<sup>2</sup> and produces 60 kW during daytime.
 From those numbers we find that the surface receives at least 6.(6) kW/m<sup>2</sup> (compared to 1 kW/m<sup>2</sup> for Earth).
-Considering Nauvis’s ambient temperature is 15 degrees Celsius, and that it is tidally locked, we can use a slightly modified [effective temperature formula](https://en.wikipedia.org/wiki/Effective_temperature#Surface_temperature_of_a_planet):
+Considering Nauvis’s ambient temperature is 15 °C, and that it is tidally locked, we can use a slightly modified [effective temperature formula](https://en.wikipedia.org/wiki/Effective_temperature#Surface_temperature_of_a_planet):

 $ T = \root{4}\of{\frac{1}{2}\frac{P(1-a)}{\sigma}} $, where $P$ is power received per unit area, $T$ is absolute surface temperature, $a$ is albedo (what we’re trying to find), and $\sigma$ is the [Stefan-Boltzmann constant](https://en.wikipedia.org/wiki/Stefan%E2%80%93Boltzmann_constant);